 Different Backpack Materials

 Nylon is now the primary material for making backpacks.
 Nylon is a plastic-like polymer that can be shaped in countless ways.
-While it’s substantially more waterproof than cotton and most other natural fibers, it lacks the tensile strength and is prone to punctures and ripping; this is avoidable with proper sewing patterns, though.
+While it’s substantially more waterproof than cotton and most other natural fibers, it lacks the tensile strength and is prone to punctures and ripping.
+This is avoidable with proper sewing patterns.

 When it comes to hiking and camping, you’d be hard-pressed to find a better backpack material than ripstop nylon.
 This style of nylon is strengthened by thicker threads, making it much stronger than nylon alone.
 In addition, this material is common in parachutes, sails, and even hot air balloons.